-Project A5.3 Selecting New Vans and Trucks
+Technically Write 7th Edition Project A5.3 Selecting New Vans and Trucks

 Assume that you are employed by Federal Industries Inc (FII) and that your boss is Technical Services Manager Tom Weston.
 Today, Tom comes to you and says: "We have been having a lot of breakdowns among the company vehicles over the past year.
 I want you to investigate their condition and recommend what you think should be done.
-Write me a report, because I will have to show it to the company directors if was are to spend money on new vehicles."
+Write me a report, because I will have to show it to the company directors to convince them to spend money on new vehicles."